 Health Care: Detail-oriented volunteers with good animal skills are needed to assist the Health Care staff in a variety of capacities, including giving medications to animals, supporting veterinarians and veterinary technicians in the surgical unit, sterilizing surgical packs, and releasing animals from surgery.
-Volunteers with a veterinary, vet tech, nursing and/or other type of medical background are given priority for Health Care Roles.
 Shift Times: Varies depending on role and availability.
-Training Required: Cat Socialization training, Dog Enrichment training, individual training with staff or an experienced volunteer
+Training Required: Cat Socialization and Dog Enrichment training, individual training with staff or an experienced volunteer.

 WORKING WITH PEOPLE:

 Dog Kennel Guides: Friendly volunteers who enjoy working with people and animals are needed to assist the public in the front lobby and in the kennels helping to show dogs for adoption.
 Shift Times: Mon – Fri (11 – 1 p.m.), (2:30-4:30 p.m.) and (4:30-7 p.m.) & Sat-Sun (10 a.m.-12:30 p.m.), (12:30 -3:30 p.m.) and (3:30-6 p.m.)
 Training Required: Dog Enrichment training, Kennel Guide training + 10 hours of dog enrichment experience at Foothills Animal Shelter.